-Edit Door State X
+dit Door State

-Initial Value: Open 1 ~
+ial Value: Open v

-Time Value ¥⊞ Insert Row
+Time Value M Insert Row

-0.0 s Closed 0.0 s +X Remove Row
+1 10.0 s 20.0 s Closed +X 🛱 Remove Row

-3 30).0 s Open 🐟 Move Up
+3 30.0 s A Move Up

-≫ Move Down
+♦ Move Down

-🖪 Сору
+Сору

 📋 Paste

-🐰 Cut
+🔏 Cut

-[OK Cancel
+OK Cancel

-Figure 54.
+Figure 56.
 Door State dialog

 Occupants can ignore the one-way setting of doors if their profile has Ignore One-way Door Restrictions checked.
 This allows them to go through in either direction.
-In addition, door state is considered global knowledge - an occupant

-NOTE knows about the state of downstream doors when making a local door choice.
+In addition, door state is considered global knowledge - an occupant knows about the state of downstream doors when making a local door choice.
 For instance, if a door is permanently closed downstream, the occupant will plan a route that does not use that door.
 Similarly, they will not plan a route that goes the wrong way through a one-way door.